-1. The Subscriber indicates that the original Certificate Application was not authorized and does not retroactively grant authorization, 2.
-The Apple Public CA obtains reasonable evidence that the Subscriber's Private Key (corresponding to the Public Key in the Certificate) has been compromised or is suspected of compromise, 3.
-The Apple Public CA obtains reasonable evidence that the Certificate has been used for a purpose outside of that indicated in the Certificate or in the Terms of Use, 4.
-The Apple Public CA receives notice or otherwise becomes aware that a Subscriber has violated one or more of its material obligations under the Terms of Use, 5.
-The Apple Public CA receives notice or otherwise becomes aware of any circumstance indicating that use of the email address in the Certificate is no longer legally permitted, 6.
-The Apple Public CA receives notice or otherwise becomes aware of a material change in the information contained in the Certificate,

-7. A determination that the Certificate was not issued in accordance with this CPS, 8.
-The Apple Public CA determines that any of the information appearing in the Certificate is not accurate, 9.
-The Apple Public CA ceases operations for any reason and has not arranged for another CA to provide revocation support for the Certificate, 10.
-The Apple Public CA Private Key used in issuing the Certificate is suspected to have been compromised, or 11.
+1. The Certificate no longer complies with the requirements of Section 6.1.5 and Section 6.1.6, 2.
+The Apple Public CA obtains reasonable evidence that the Certificate has been misused or used for a purpose outside of that indicated in the Certificate, 3.
+The Apple Public CA receives notice or otherwise becomes aware that a Subscriber has violated one or more of its material obligations under the Terms of Use, 4.
+The Apple Public CA receives notice or otherwise becomes aware of any circumstance indicating that use of the Mailbox Address or Fully-Qualified Domain Name in the Certificate is no longer legally permitted, 5.
+The Apple Public CA receives notice or otherwise becomes aware of a material change in the information contained in the Certificate, 6.
+A determination that the Certificate was not issued in accordance with this CPS, 7.
+The Apple Public CA determines that any of the information appearing in the Certificate is inaccurate, 8.
+The Apple Public CA ceases operations for any reason, or its right to issue Certificates under the S/MIME Baseline Requirements expires or is revoked or terminated, and has not arranged for another CA to provide revocation support for the Certificate, 9.
+The Apple Public CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed, 10.
+The Apple Public CA Private Key used in issuing the Certificate is suspected to have been compromised, 11.
+Such additional revocation events as the Apple Public CA publishes in its policy documentation, or 12.
 The Apple Public CA is made aware of a violation of an Application Software Supplier's then-current program requirements and was not yet part of the Apple Public Root CP or this CPS, which resulted in the misissuance of the Certificate.